npgsql/npgsql/doc/types/basic.md

 Finally, the third column specifies other CLR types which Npgsql supports for the PostgreSQL data type.
 These can be retrieved by calling `NpgsqlDataReader.GetBoolean()`, `GetByte()`, `GetDouble()` etc. or via `GetFieldValue<T>()`.

-## Type mappings when sending parameters to the backend
+## Write mappings

 There are three rules that determine the PostgreSQL type sent for a parameter:

 1. If the parameter's `NpgsqlDbType` is set, it is used.
-2. If the parameter's `DbType` is set, it is used.
+2. If the parameter's `DataType` is set, it is used.
-3. If neither of the above is set, the backend type will be inferred from the CLR value type.
+3. If the parameter's `DbType` is set, it is used.

-Note that for DateTime and NpgsqlDateTime, the `Kind` attribute determines whether to use `timestamp` or `timestamptz`.
+4. If none of the above is set, the backend type will be inferred from the CLR value type.

-Note that when `NpgsqlDbType` or `DbType` is set to a primitive type (bool, numbers and string), most other primitive types are accepted since they all implement the IConvertible interface, which is what Npgsql uses to convert the value to the target type.
+Note that for `DateTime` and `NpgsqlDateTime`, the `Kind` attribute determines whether to use `timestamp` or `timestamptz`.

 NpgsqlDbType	| DbType		| PostgreSQL type	| Accepted .NET types
 ----------------|-----------------------|-----------------------|--------------------